Sitecore-Hackathon/2021-Sitecore-Frontliners/ENTRYFORM.md

   - Module Purpose:
         - To replicate the site with an option to include the required items only and themes.
         - After replicating the site, it also allows user to clone certain items from one site (of one tenant) to another (of different tenant)

   - What problem was solved (if any)
     - It allows content author to replicate the site across different tenants with option to skip unwanted page items along with themes.

-_You can alternately paste a [link here](#docs) to a document within this repo containing the description._

 ## Video link
 ⟹ Provide a video highlighing your Hackathon module submission and provide a link to the video.
 You can use any video hosting, file share or even upload the video to this repository. _Just remember to update the link below_

 ⟹ [Replace this Video link](#video-link)

 ## Pre-requisites and Dependencies

 ⟹ Does your module rely on other Sitecore modules or frameworks?

 - List of dependencies:
-    - SPE
+    - SPE 6.2
-    - SXA
+    - SXA 10.1.0

 ## Installation instructions

-1. Open any sitecore 10.1 Evnironment
+1. Go to Sitecore 10.1 CM Evnironment
+2. Login to Sitecore
-2. Install attached sitecore package link here
+3. Install attached sitecore package link here
-3. Login to Sitecore
 4. Access the utility from context menu option of Site item to replicate or clone the site or access any page item/datasource item context menu for replicate or clone item utility.

 Sitecore Package Contents:
 Package includes custom powershell scripts.

-### Configuration
-⟹ If there are any custom configuration that has to be set manually then remember to add all details here.

-_Remove this subsection if your entry does not require any configuration that is not fully covered in the installation instructions already_

 ## Usage instructions
 ⟹ Provide documentation about your module, how do the users use your module, where are things located, what do the icons mean, are there any secret shortcuts etc.